-Sacred Valley Peru: Sacred Valley boasts with mysteries, Incan history, an uncountable number of ruins, stone terraces and the beautiful natural settings in the photogenic valley carved by Urubamba River – all of that catch travelers’ attention for decades.
+Sacred Valley Peru: Sacred Valley boasts with mysteries, Incan history, an uncountable number of ruins, stone terraces, and the beautiful natural settings in the photogenic valley carved by Urubamba River – all of that catch travelers’ attention for decades.

-What also put the Sacred Valley and Cusco on every traveler’s bucket list is the proximity to Peru’s iconic site, Machu Picchu and also nearby trailheads of some of the most beautiful hikes in the world.
-If you’re planning on hiking the original path to Machu Picchu, the Inca Trail or want to enjoy the spectacular views along just as beautiful Salkantay Trek, Cusco and, by extension, Sacred Valley are the best places you can base yourself before and after treks.
+What also put the Sacred Valley and Cusco on every traveler’s bucket list is the proximity to Peru’s iconic site, Machu Picchu, and also nearby trailheads of some of the most beautiful hikes in the world.
+If you’re planning on hiking the original path to Machu Picchu, the Inca Trail, or want to enjoy the spectacular views along just as beautiful Salkantay Trek, Cusco, and, by extension, Sacred Valley are the best places you can base yourself before and after treks.

-No matter how much time to explore Sacred Valley of the Incas you have, you can be sure that with our guide you won’t miss the best things which can be seen along 100 kilometers long stretch of the most famous Andean valley.
+No matter how much time to explore the Sacred Valley of the Incas you have, you can be sure that with our guide you won’t miss the best things which can be seen along 100 kilometers long stretch of the most famous Andean valley.

 Tucked under the tawny skirts of formidable foothills, the beautiful Río Urubamba Valley, known as El Valle Sagrado (the Sacred Valley), is about 15km north of Cuzco as the condor flies, via a narrow road of hairpin turns.
 It’s worth exploring this peaceful, fetching corner of the Andes with attractive colonial towns and isolated weaving villages.
 Star attractions are the markets and the lofty Inca citadels of Pisac and Ollantaytambo, but it’s also packed with other Inca sites.
 Its myriad trekking routes are deservedly gaining in popularity.
 Adrenaline activities range from rafting to rock climbing.